 MSA Co-Founder and President Mr. Arthur L. Flagg, who serves as the rock foundation and prospecting roots of our society.

 MSA President Dr. Raymond Grant who's presentation "Basalt to Wulfenite or How Arizona Got So Many Minerals" was inspiration for Chris Whitney-Smith's logo designs.

-MSA President Mr. Chris Whitney-Smith, who's MSA 75th anniversary pin and MSA logo designs united symbolism of MSA and mineralogy and championed campaign to make wulfenite the state mineral of Arizona.
+MSA President Mr. Chris Whitney-Smith, designer of MSA 75th Anniversary Pin and 2012 MSA logo, united symbolism of MSA and mineralogy and ultimately championed campaign to make Wulfenite the Official State Mineral of Arizona.

-MSA Board Governor Mr. Don Boushelle, who designed Flagg Mineral Foundation's 2016 logo and who's distinguished artisan vision in collaboration with Chris Whitney-Smith, created an MSA logo with symbolism that honors MSA history, pays tribute to MSA's enduring future and features a Red Cloud Wulfenite in support of wulfenite as the state mineral of Arizona.
+MSA Board Governor Mr. Don Boushelle, who designed Flagg Mineral Foundation's 2016 logo and who's distinguished artisan vision in collaboration with Chris Whitney-Smith, created in 2016 an MSA logo with symbolism that honors MSA history, pays tribute to MSA's enduring future and features a Red Cloud Wulfenite in support of Wulfenite as the Official State Mineral of Arizona.